Azure/reddog-aks-workshop/docs/cheatsheets/007a-workload-identity-cheatsheet.md

 ### Write the code to test your Workload Identity setup

+If you wish to write the code and build a test container from scratch you can continue with this section.
+Otherwise you can just skip to the [Super Cheat](#super-cheat) Section Below.

 Now we have our cluster setup properly and have created a test target for an AAD authenticated call.
 Let's write some code to call the key vault.
 In this case we'll use dotnet, but you can use any language you prefer that is supported by the [Microsoft Authentication Libraries](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-v2-libraries).

 ```bash